erizov/Professor/semester_2/lecture_07_creational_patterns/singleton/README.md

 ### Application

 5. Can you implement Singleton from memory without looking at the code?
-6. What real-world problem could you solve using Singleton?
+6. What real-world problem could youaddresse using Singleton?

 ### Debugging

 7. What are the most common mistakes when implementing Singleton?
-8. How would you test your Singleton implementation?
+8. How would you test your Singleton deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this strategy!

 ## Algorithm Visualization